 Lateral Collateral ligament injury, Lateral Collateral ligament sprain, Lateral Collateral ligament tear, knee LCL injury

-Imagine a strong, slender bundle of ropes on the outer side of your knee. his is the Lateral Collateral Ligament, or LCL for short.
-This bundle connects your thigh bone to a smaller leg bone.
-This small bone is called the Fibula, and it sits on the outside of your lower leg.
-The LCL acts like a stabilizer, preventing your knee from moving too much side-to-side, especially from bending outwards.
+Imagine a strong, slender bundle of ropes on the outer side of your knee.
+This is the structure of your lateral collateral ligament, or LCL for short.
+This bundle of fibres connect your thigh bone (femur) to your lower leg bone (fibula).
+The LCL acts like a stabilizer, protecting your knee joint from moving too much side-to-side.

 Muscles Around the Knee